Nothingface (band): Musical style and influences

-Nothingface have been described as heavy metal, alternative metal and nu metal.
+Nothingface has been most commonly described as alternative metal and nu metal.
 The band's first album Pacifier in 1997 featured a sound that was compared to nu metal band Korn.
 Some critics described it as a "Korn clone".
 Although with their second album An Audio Guide to Everyday Atrocity, they abandoned that sound and featured the nu metal sound they became known for, continuing on their next releases.
 Some critics deny that Nothingface is a nu metal band due to their use of guitar solos and absence of elements from hip-hop and other characteristics featured in nu metal.
 The band's sound consists of aggressive heavy metal guitar riffs, screamed vocals, and melodic singing.
 Singer Matt Holt's melodic and grunge-esque singing has been compared to Eddie Vedder of Pearl Jam and the vocals of Alice in Chains.
 Critics have praised Holt's singing style for being able to mix harshness with accessibility.
 Jennifer Slivka of the Daily Collegian, noting that Nothingface "don't rap" and "don't sound like Korn", distinguished Nothingface from the band's contemporaries: "Their music is loud and aggressive, recalling more of the older metal bands like Pantera.
 However, there are many times when the melody will shift midway through a song, giving way to vocal harmonies much like that of Alice in Chains."
 In 1999, Paul Lee of Lollipop, categorizing Nothingface as metalcore, described the band as "Earth Crisis-meets-Fugazi".
 Lee also wrote that Nothingface "have chops comparable to Rush or King Crimson."

 Matt Holt cites Maryland heavy metal bands Dog Fashion Disco, Spirit Caravan, and Meatjack as influences.
 Tom Maxwell came from the Baltimore heavy metal scene.
 Holt and Tommy Sickles "came from more of the D.C. indie, straight-edge kind of thing, where" the two of them would see bands like Fugazi and other bands signed to Dischord Records.
 Holt's other influences also include Clutch, Minor Threat, Bad Brains, and Shudder to Think.
 Holt also said that Nothingface's "influences range from Patsy Cline to Slayer".
 He then said: "We listen to a lot of music and very little of it is what would be termed 'heavy' music."